 al. Study of mechanical ventilation in patients with chronic obstructive

 Books and other monographs

-They are written exactly as they appear in the publication.
+They are written down as they appear in the publication.
+Edition: the number is

 A part or a chapter of a book

-The main entry is done by the author of the chapter, followed by the title, and a complete reference to the book, preceded by the Latin expression "in".
+The main entry is made by the author / s of the chapter, followed by the title

 Congresses, Conferences, Meetings